Uniqueness of optimal plans for multi-marginal mass transport problems via a reduction argument: A reduction argument

 Integrating all sides of the inequalities in \eqref{INEQ} with respect to $d\lambda$, and using marginality of $\mu_k$'s and $\lambda_\mathcal{P}$, it is obtained that

 Now, by applying \eqref{SPLT-SET1}, we conclude the desired equality as follows

 This shows that $\lambda_\mathcal{P}$ is a solution to \eqref{TAGRMK} as well as $\{\phi_{i_k}\}_{k=1}^p$ is a solution to the dual problem to \eqref{TAGRMK}. \end{proof} \begin{remark} We would like to remark that an implicit version of the above result for specific cost functions have already appeared in \cite{PASSVARGAS2} and \cite{CARLIER} where the authors prove the existence of Monge type solutions.
-Indeed, in \cite{CARLIER} this method is applied for strictly monotone functions of order $2$ and in \cite{PASSVARGAS2} it is done for the cyclic cost function. \end{remark} In the next attempt, we derive uniqueness of the optimal plan of \eqref{TAGMK} from special form of \eqref{TAGRMK}.
+Indeed, in \cite{CARLIER} this method is applied for strictly monotone functions of order $2$ and in \cite{PASSVARGAS2} it is done for the cyclic cost function.
+Moreover, in \cite{KAUSAMO}, the authors investigated $c$-splitting set in $\prod_{k=1}^NX_k$ and its project on $X_i\times X_j$ and showed its properties when the cost function $c$ can be written as the sum of cost functions $c_{ij}:X_i\times X_j\to\mathbb{R}$. \end{remark} In the next attempt, we derive uniqueness of the optimal plan of \eqref{TAGMK} from special form of \eqref{TAGRMK}.
 To this end, let us consider \eqref{TAGRMK} with $\mathcal{P}_j=\{1,\ldots,j\}$, for $j\in\mathcal{N}\backslash\{1\}$.
 Consequently, the optimization problem \eqref{TAGRMK} turns into

 where from \eqref{GEN-CP-function}, we have

 Note that the function $c$ can be viewed as a function on $Z_N\times X_N$ where $Z_N=\prod_{k=1}^{N-1}X_k$.
 Moreover, we may consider the function $c_j$ as a function on $Z_j\times X_j$ where we assume $Z_j=\prod_{k=1}^{j-1}X_k$.
 For each $j\in\mathcal{N}\backslash\{1,N\}$, we denote by the restriction of $\lambda\in \Pi(\mu_1,\ldots,\mu_N)$ on $\prod_{k=1}^{j}X_k$ for which we have that $\lambda_j \in \Pi(\mu_1,\ldots,\mu_j)$.
 Note that, we may also consider $\lambda_j$ as a measure on $Z_j \times X_j$ which belongs to $\Pi(\lambda_{j-1},\mu_{j})$ in which we have set $\lambda_1:=\mu_1$.\\